-Hulu is not your only alternative to Netflix, though.
-Following are three other examples of streaming services that offer options that are cheaper than Netflix’s Premium plan, which now costs $15.99.
+Following are a few other examples of streaming services that offer options that are cheaper than Netflix’s Premium plan, which now costs $15.99.

 Let’s not forget that one alternative to Netflix — and paid programming in general — is simply to stop paying for it.

-There are plenty of free streaming options out there, as we detail in “16 Ways to Stream Movies and TV Shows for Free.”
+There are plenty of free streaming options out there, as we detail in our article on free movie streaming.
 One of these free services even offers live and on-demand access to premium TV channels.

 Some TV shows and movies available through Prime Video are free — they’re listed on the “Included with Prime” webpage.
 Other titles you can rent or buy.